andreistefanciprian/pod-restarter-go/readme.md

 #### `--reason` and `--error-message`

 These parameters work together because every Event has a Reason and a related Message.

-These parameters are used for identofying failing Pods that match Event Reason and Message.
+These parameters are used for identifying failing Pods that match Event Reason and Message.

 Default values: "FailedCreatePodSandBox" (reason) and "container veth name provided (eth0) already exists" (message)

 ```